JerryZeng20142/JerryZeng20142/README.md

 ## 🌸 Fun Facts

 •I ran 1000m in 3min24sec in the PE Highschool Entrance Examination, which is the fastest time I have ever recorded 👍<br>
-•I don’t consider myself a otokonoko in the broad sense, even though they always say so 💦<br>
+•I don’t consider myself an otokonoko in the broad sense, even though they always say so 💦<br>
 •I’ve become bros with the girl I like (and she knows that), so I’m not single but I don’t have a girlfriend either now 😇<br>
 •Sometimes my old device gets bricked, and I have to quickly re-flash the system, which occasionally causes me to lose contact 🥲<br>